Top 3 Wildlife Experiences in British Columbia

 This all encompassing whales and wildlife adventure tour includes three nights’ accommodation, transfers to and from Vancouver and Campbell River, a wildlife adventure cruise and a whale watching trip.

 British Columbia provides a jaw-dropping backdrop for a wildlife adventure in Canada.
 Offering some of the most inspiring and memorable opportunities on the planet, this is the place to be for those keen to watch playful, powerful bears in the wild or spot giant tails emerging from undulating ocean waves.
-With a host of tours available, there are several ways to enjoy the best animal encounters British Columbia has to offer on your Canada holiday.
+With a host of tours available, there are several ways to enjoy the best animal encounters on offer on your British Columbia Holiday.